Abhishek-M-B/Airbnb_app/README.md

-a# 🏠 NYC Airbnb Price Predictor
+# 🏠 NYC Airbnb Price Predictor

 A machine learning web app that predicts nightly Airbnb prices in New York City using XGBoost.